Leadership

 Ellen Dirstein

-Ellen recently retired after working for more than 40 years with children and families.
-Ellen has a master’s degree in clinical psychology which has allowed her to work in the fields of education, mental health and child welfare.
-She relocated to the Grey Bruce area after living in Northern Ontario for 30 years.
-Ellen chose this area as her family has had ties to Grey Bruce going back more than a century.
+Ellen retired after working for more than 40 years with children and families.
+She holds a master’s degree in clinical psychology, which has supported her work across the fields of education, mental health, and child welfare.
+Ellen relocated to the Grey Bruce area after living in Northern Ontario for 30 years, choosing the region based on her family’s longstanding ties of more than a century.

 Rosanne Gallinger